ramurjua/design-verification_handbook/basic_concepts/basic_concetps.md

 * **Emulation**: it involves testing the digital design on specializrd hardware that can emulate the behaviour of the system.
 This technique is often used for large, complex designs that cannot be simulated on a computer. *Example: executing in Linux a Risc-V processor before manufacturing the chip.*
 * **Prototyping**: involves building a physical prototype of the system to test its functionality in a real-world enviroment.
 This technique is often used for designs that require testing with real-world inputs and conditions. *Example: test an PCIe interface using an FPGA before manufacturing the chip.*

+## Verification Methodologies

+* **UVM (Universal Verification Methodology)**:
+    * UVM is a widely-used, standardized verification methodology built on SystemVerilog.
+It provides a robust framework for functional verification, offering reusable components for stimulus generation, checking, and reporting.
+    * Key aspects:
+        * Testbenches: The environment where your design gets tested.
+        * Transactions: Defined data packets that are sent across interfaces.
+        * Sequences: A series of transactions or commands that are run during verification.
+* **Coverage-Driven Verification (CDV)**:
+    * This approach focuses on ensuring that all parts of the design are tested through a combination of code coverage and functional coverage.
+    * It ensures that all the design's possible scenarios (including corner cases) are covered during simulation.
+    * *Example:* Using functional coverage to verify that all possible states in a finite state machine (FSM) are visited during the simulation.

+## Key Terms

+* **Code Coverage**: code coverage tools monitor and report on which parts of the code were exercised during simulation.
+Achieving high code coverage is important to ensure all paths and conditions in the design are tested.
+    * Types of code coverage:
+        * Statement Coverage: Ensures that every line of code has been executed.
+        * Branch Coverage: Ensures every decision point (like if statements) has been both true and false.
+        * Toggle Coverage: Ensures that every flip-flop has been toggled (set/reset).
+* **Functional Coverage**: functional coverage tracks how well the design’s functionality has been verified.
+It involves defining coverage points that represent important design states or events. *Example:* Ensuring all address ranges of a memory controller are tested by creating specific coverage points for them.
+* **Assertions**: are crucial in formal and functional verification.
+They help to monitor whether specific conditions hold true during the simulation and flag errors when these conditions are violated. *Example:* A covergroup assertion can be used to ensure that every possible value of a signal is observed during testing.

 Return 📂 home: [Main Readme](../README.md)